Geotab/generator-addin/README.md

 No. Webpack handles this automatically

 **_What version of node do I need?_**
-We support node 12.x and above.
-Node v20.x recommended.
+We support node 17.x and above.
+Node v22.12.0 recommended

 **_I keep getting an error telling me regeneratorRuntime is not defined.
 What does this mean?_**
 Webpack compiles with compatibility in mind, and will attempt to transpile async functions for compatibility with older IE browsers.
 There is currently a bug with Webpack causing transpilations to fail unless the `regeneratorRuntime` is manually defined.
 Run `npm i -D regenerator-runtime` and place `const regeneratorRuntime = require('regenerator-runtime');` in the effected files